History highlights

 STUDENTS IN ACTION

-In the 1950s, the following were created: University choir, theater clubs, music ensembles, the academic radio Radiosupeł, the ConieCo Student Club.
+The 1950s were the period for commencement of such undertakings as the University choir, theatrical groups, music ensembles, the academic radio Radiosupeł, the ConieCo Student Club.

-Among the student organizations, the leader was the strictly ideological University Board of the Association of Polish Youth, which was responsible for the political correctness of students.
+Of all the student organizations of the time, the strictly ideological University Board of the Association of Polish Youth was a strong leader, taking charge of political correctness among students.

-Today at MUB, there are 17 student organizations, 90 Student Research Club, the Students’ Self-Government and the Doctoral Students’ Self-Government.
-The Vice Rector for Education is in charge of the activity of students and doctoral students.
+Today at MUB, there are 17 student organizations, 90 Study Clubs, the Students’ Government and the Doctoral Students’ Government.
+The Vice Rector for Education is in charge of organizational activities of students, including the PhD level students.

 1950